awsdocs/amazon-eks-user-guide/doc_source/s3-csi.md

    }
    ```

-   Directory buckets, introduced with the S3 Express One Zone storage class, use a different authentication mechanism from general purpose buckets\.
+   Directory buckets, introduced with the Amazon S3 Express One Zone storage class, use a different authentication mechanism from general purpose buckets\.
 Instead of using `s3:*` actions, you should use the `s3express:CreateSession` action\.
 For information about directory buckets, see [Directory buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/directory-buckets-overview.html) in the *Amazon S3 User Guide*\.

    Below is an example of least\-privilege policy that you would use for a directory bucket\.